department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/va-health-care-and-other-insurance.md

 We ask for this information because we have to bill your private health insurance provider for any care, supplies, or medicine we provide to treat your non-service-connected conditions (illnesses or injuries that aren’t related to your military service).

-We don't bill Medicare or Medicaid, but we may bill Medicare supplemental health insurance for covered services.
+We don’t bill Medicare or Medicaid, but we may bill Medicare supplemental health insurance for covered services.

 <br>

 ### What if my health insurance provider doesn’t cover all the non-service-connected care that VA bills them for?

-You won't have to pay any unpaid balance not covered by your health insurance provider.
+You won’t have to pay any unpaid balance not covered by your health insurance provider.
 But, depending on your eligibility priority group, you may have to pay a VA copayment for non-service-connected care.
 [Learn more about eligibility priority groups](https://www.va.gov/healthbenefits/resources/priority_groups.asp).

 <br>